sisiliao/proshop/readme.md

+# Secret-Garden-Florist

-# Live Demo hosted on Heroku
+## Live Demo hosted on Heroku

 https://secret-garden-florist.herokuapp.com/

+## Summary of the app

+- A modern single-page web application that handles online florist business.
+It allows customer to place orders, process payments, rate the products, and helps the admin user to manage the product stock, customers, order deliveries etc.
+- It is a production ready microservice application built using docker and docker-compose.
+The tech-stack includes React, Redux, NodeJS, Express, MongoDB, Docker.

-# Deploy with Heroku
+## Deploy with Heroku

 1. Install Heroku CTL and create an app\
    `heroku login`\